 I would say the most common cause of your coolant loss is leakage.
 This can be caused by a number of things, such as a cracked radiator hose, worn-out seals or gaskets, loose connections in the cooling system, or a faulty water pump.
 If you suspect any of these, then the best course of action is to take your vehicle to a qualified mechanic for diagnosis and repairs.

-I remember a customer who came to my workshop worried something was leaking from her car.
+I remember a customer who came to the workshop worried something was leaking from her car.
 After some investigation, it turned out to be coolant coming from a faulty thermostat housing gasket.
 It was an easy fix and the customer left satisfied with their newly sealed car.

 2. Overheating